ALehr/ALehr.github.io/README.md

   - ☑️ email notifications
   - ☑️ badges on homepage sections with "new since you last visited"
   - ☑️ recently updated homepage sections bubble up to top of page (?)
+  - ☑️ blog page automatically filters for new posts and sorts oldest first

-- ☑️ make sections collapsible (?)
+- ☑️ make homepage sections collapsible (?)